Advantages of a DCEG Fellowship

 - Subsidies for public transportation

-Learn more about policies and stipends for NCI fellows
+Learn more about policies and stipends for NCI fellows from the US and abroad.

 Commitment to a Diverse and Inclusive Workforce

 The Division has a long-standing commitment to the recruitment, retention, and development of a diverse group of investigators and trainees.
-To achieve these goals, we partner with the NCI Equity Committee, the NIH UNITE Initiative, and the NIH Scientific Workforce Diversity (SWD) Office.
+To achieve these goals, we partner with the NCI Equity Council, the NIH UNITE Initiative, and the NIH Scientific Workforce Diversity (SWD) Office.

 Learn more about Diversity and Inclusion in DCEG.